 What to do in Berlin with teenagers

-Now that you have all the information on planning a vacation to Berlin with teenagers, here are all the very best activities for a Berlin City break with teenagers.
+Now that you have all the information on planning a vacation to Berlin with teenagers, here are the best activities for a Berlin City break with teenagers.

 Fun things to do in Berlin – Madame Tussauds

 This is another fun family attraction in Berlin that does not fail to entertain teenagers on holiday in Berlin.
 See life-size wax models of some of the most famous people on the planet.
-Located just near the Brandenburg Gate, Madame Tussauds is popular the world over.
+Located just near the Brandenburg Gate, Madame Tussauds is popular worldwide.

 Line up for pictures with Angelina Jollie, Taylor Swift, and Cristiano Ronaldo, and explore the Star Wars section.
 Madame Tussauds Berlin is a great Berlin attraction for teens.
-Don’t forget, entry is free using the Berlin Welcome Card.
+Don’t forget that entry is free using the Berlin Welcome Card.
 Book your entry tickets to Madame Tussauds today.

 Sealife Berlin with teenagers

 Sea Life Berlin follows the popular formula of these aquariums that you will find worldwide.
-You will find a range of tropical, fish, rays and small sharks on display.
-If you time your visit right, there are talks and feeding times, which is a great interactive experience on a trip to Berlin.
+You will find a range of tropical fish, rays and small sharks on display.
+If you time your visit right, there are talks and feeding times, which are great interactive experiences on a trip to Berlin.

-The Berlin version is on the small side compared to some other Sealife sites we have visited but is still a great Berlin tourist attraction for families visiting the capital.
-Book your Sealife Berlin tickets today
+The Berlin version is on the small side compared to some other Sealife sites we have visited but it is still a great Berlin tourist attraction for families visiting the capital.
+Book your Sealife Berlin tickets today.

 The Berlin Dungeons